Kaubbila/Web-software-project/README.md

 * I used timer as a clock on the navigation bar.
 Can be seen when accessing pages.

 ## 2/5 Successful implementation of an AJAX call or Fetch.
+* Successful implementation of an AJAX call or Fetch.